AnyPoC: Universal Proof-of-Concept Test Generation for Scalable LLM-Based Bug Detection: Introduction

 Automated bug detection based on Large Language Models (\llms) has been extensively studied in recent years\cite{anthropic2025securityreview,openai2026codexsecurity,GoogleBigSleep,wu2025bughundredsbehindllms,cursor2026bugbot,zhou2024large,du2024vul,knighter}.
 Different from traditional static analysis\cite{clang-static-analysis,codeql,semgrep} and dynamic testing\cite{oss-fuzz,syzkaller,fraser2011evosuite,pacheco2007randoop}, recent \llmagents can autonomously explore the codebase and detect bugs in large systems.
 Those \llmbased bug detection tools from both industry \cite{GoogleBigSleep,openai2025aardvark,cursor2026bugbot,anthropic2025securityreview,github2025copilotreview} and academia \cite{guo2025repoaudit,wu2025bughundredsbehindllms} have shown great promise by finding hundreds of bugs and security vulnerabilities in real-world software systems.

 Existing \llmbased bug detection techniques often suffer from high false positive rates\cite{guo2025repoaudit,wu2025bughundredsbehindllms,kaplan2026bugbot}. \llmagents may fail to gather the full context, misinterpret code semantics, or hallucinate, leading to invalid bug reports.
 While there are tools to mitigate this issue by using another model to validate the reports\cite{li2024enhancing}, the final outputs typically remain textual bug reports rather than concrete evidence.
 Thus, developers often need to manually verify whether the reports are real, which is difficult and time-consuming\cite{du2026reducingfalsepositivesstatic,anthropic2026claudefirefox}.
-This human-validation bottleneck fundamentally limits the scalability of \llmbased bug detection. \autoref{fig:computation}(a) shows the number of true bugs (green area) and false bugs (red area) as the computation increases.
-Due to the limitations of human validation (orange vertical line), LLM-based bug detection systems cannot easily scale to handle more bugs (indicated by the shaded area).
+This human-validation bottleneck fundamentally limits the scalability of \llmbased bug detection. \autoref{fig:computation}(a) shows true bugs (green area) and false bugs (red area) growing with computation; the human-validation limit (orange line) prevents \llmbased detection from scaling to more bugs (shaded area).